 Education Resources Recommended by Scott Wolla

-Scott Wolla is an economic education coordinator at the St. Louis Fed.
+Scott Wolla is a research officer at the St. Louis Fed.
 Scott's recommendations are intended for high school students.
 Scott's favorite resources are listed below.

 Making Personal Finance Decisions Curriculum Unit

 This curriculum teaches valuable personal finance lessons grounded in economic theory.
 The curriculum is divided into 10 themed units, with each unit containing two lessons.
 The twenty individual lessons employ a variety of teaching strategies designed to engage students in the learning process and equip them with the knowledge and skills necessary to make informed personal finance decisions.

 Growing up means making big decisions, and decisions about college are among the most important.
 This episode of the Continuing Feducation Video Series follows high school student Martina as she learns about the basics: investing in human capital, factors to consider when choosing a college, and ways to fund higher education.